let’s make something together

 A counterbalance to this would be to have a decentralized identity system which is distributed amongst different organizations.
 This avoids the problems of centralization, but also makes security an issue since it is harder to track transactions.
 However, it allows different organizations to offer their own specific identity services to cater to particular customer’s needs.
 It is possible to have both systems running at the same time, and this is probably what will occur in the end, with users having access to both centralized and decentralized options.
 Then it will be up to each individual to choose which benefits they would rather have.
 The crucial fact is, though, that the ability of users to retain a single identity as they move from one metaverse platform to another will be an essential feature of the digital world, especially as the number of metaverse realms proliferates.

 However, it’s not just important for individuals to create a consistent digital identity.
 For businesses, it is becoming more and more important to create a distinct and respected metaverse identity.
 Rather than creating a set of avatars, though, for businesses, it’s about building a set of online behaviours and ways of interacting that establish a distinct voice which can be used consistently across all social media and metaverse platforms.
 The content that is created to express a company’s identity must be compelling and meet the needs of its customers, all of which requires research and an understanding of the digital identities of the individuals using their services.
-Once again, retaining a single company identity across virtual worlds will be key in building a fully functional digital universe
+Once again, retaining a single company identity across virtual worlds will be key in building a fully functional digital universe.

 Security issues

 As with real-world identities, it is incredibly important to keep data secure.
 This applies to individuals, but also metaverse businesses, brands, and celebrities as well.
 Without robust security systems and effective measures for verifying and protecting metaverse identities, the whole virtual universe will be open to hackers, fraudsters, scammers, and identity thieves.
 Fortunately, some metaverse businesses have already set up ways to protect and verify virtual identities through digital cryptographic credentials.
 For example, PhotoChromic are storing identities in NFTs, giving each user their own NFT ID so that they can be verified using their digital assets through the blockchain.
-This will be incredibly important for protecting people from abusive behaviour online as well
+This will be incredibly important for protecting people from abusive behaviour online as well.

 As digital identities become more realistic, the chances for people to display more authentic hostile and abusive behaviours also increase, so this will need to be monitored and protected against, particularly for vulnerable groups such as children.
 Estonian startup Veriff has already begun to think about this, building an identity verification solution aimed at protecting underage users.
 It combines ID verification software with face matching to restrict access to unsuitable content.
 This will be an incredibly important innovation for the metaverse, giving parents peace of mind that their children can enter the virtual world in safety.